 Our wholesale revenue is a product of the amount of surplus electricity available to be sold to other users and the prevailing market price for power in the wholesale market.
-In this scenario, we assumed the market prices were at the 25th percentile of the forecast used in the base case beginning in 2023.
-This impacts Tacoma Power and puts upward pressure on future rate increases.
+In this scenario, we assumed the market prices revert prices at the 25th percentile of the forecast used in the base case, resulting in a more conservative scenario.
+This significant reduction in wholesale prices impacts Tacoma Power and puts upward pressure on future rate increases.

-While it is unlikely for prices to fall this much for a sustained period, some of the risks outlined in the transformation of the market on page 98 could push prices in this direction.
+While it is unlikely for prices to fall this much for a sustained period, some of the risks outlined in the transformation of the market on page 102 could push prices in this direction.